9 Amazing Benefits of Bitter Melon Tea

 by John Staughton (BASc, BFA) last updated -

-The most notable benefits of bitter melon tea may include its ability to prevent chronic diseases, lower cholesterol levels, regulate diabetes, aid in cancer prevention, stimulate the immune system and help the metabolism, among others.
+The most notable benefits of bitter melon tea may include its ability to prevent chronic diseases, lower cholesterol levels, regulate diabetes, stimulate the immune system and help the metabolism, among others.

 There are some side effects to drinking this tea that must be considered, including dangerously low blood sugar, liver complications, severe allergic reactions, decreased fertility, headaches, vomiting, and nausea.
 Most of these side effects can be avoided if you drink the tea in moderation.
 Before including this beverage in your diet, speak to your doctor about any potential reactions the intake of this tea could lead to.